spartarocks123/BRFSS_multimorbidity_project/README.md

 **Note on diagnostics:**
 - VIF and Hosmer-Lemeshow tests are standard diagnostics for GLMs.
 - Since we are using svyglm (survey-weighted logistic regression),
 - Recently learned that VIG and Hosmer-Lemeshow tests don't fully account for weights, strata, or clustering.
 This dataset uses svyglm (survey-weighted logistic regression).
 Will utilize different tests instead.
+- For collinearity,